1. Faculté de Philosophie et Sciences sociales

 The International Chair for the History of the second World War organizes annually a series of lectures by a historian who has distinguished her or himself by his or her recent contributions to the field.
 The Chair has consistently taken pride in honoring scholars who went against the grain with innovative interpretations and endeavored to show that the history of the last global conflict also allows us to understand the contemporary world.
 The list of laureates of the previous 12 editions highlights this (Timothy Snyder, Tsuyoshi Hasegawa, Filippo Focardi, Andrii Portnov, Kerstin von Lingen, Pawel Machcewicz, Florent Brayard, Philippe Sands, Giorgos Antoniou, Claire Andrieu, Phillips Payson O’Brien, Raz Segal).

-For its thirteenth edition, The International Chair for the History of the second World War at the Université Libre de Bruxelles welcomes Vincent Stuer who is a Belgian writer, playwright and political aide, currently spokesman of the Renew Europe group in the European Parliament.
+For its thirteenth edition, The International Chair for the History of the second World War at the Université Libre de Bruxelles welcomes Vincent Stuer who is a Belgian writer, playwright and speechwriter, currently spokesman of the Renew Europe group in the European Parliament.

 He is the author of ‘Unsung’ (KVS/Skagen, 2017, with Valentijn Dhaenens), a monologue about the psychology of politicians; ‘Hoogmoed’, the biography of a fascist who ends up in the resistance (B&L 2020); and non-fictions books, ‘Kleinstaterij!’
 (Bezige Bij, 2014) and ‘Curb your Idealism—the EU as seen from within’ (ASP/VUB Press, 2018), both tracing the history of the European idea and its relevance for contemporary politics.